Bristle prunes teriyaki

 1

-Make diagonal cuts at the yellowtail and sprinkle salt.
+Make a diagonal cut in the skin of the yellowtail and sprinkle with salt

 2